get-alex/alex/readme.md

 ### Why is this named alex?

-It’s a nice unisex name, it was free on npm, I like it!  :smile:
+It’s a nice gender-neutral name, it was free on npm, I like it!  :smile:

 <!--lint enable no-heading-punctuation-->